 For a time, we lived close to California’s Monterey Bay.
 After a long day of hiking, we would stop off at one of the roadside farms for fried artichokes.
 There is nothing like the smell of the beach, the fog rolling in, and the taste of farm fresh artichokes.

-Since moving to the US’s Pacific Northwest, spring means asparagus.
-Towards the end of April or start of May, it’ll be everywhere.
-Washington has a major asparagus operation going down, and it’s delicious.
+In the U.S.’s Pacific Northwest, spring means asparagus.
+Towards the end of April or start of May, it’s everywhere.
+Washington has a major asparagus operation going on, and it’s delicious.

 Lemon Artichoke Asparagus Soup

 1 tsp dried thyme